Flash Recovery Area

 - Delete the files from the Flash Recovery Area using RMAN.

-The removal is desribed in the RMAN documentation but this is a quick and dirty way if you don't have an rman repository - but could endanger your ability to recover - so be careful.
+The removal is described in the RMAN documentation but this is a quick and dirty way if you don't have an rman repository - but could endanger your ability to recover - so be careful.

 a) delete unwanted archive log files from disk ( rm /del )